Hansade2005/pixel-pilot/public/MULTILINGUAL_SETUP.md

 # Multilingual Support Setup Guide - PiPilot Apps

-## How to implement multilanguage upport to any app.
+## How to implement multilanguage support to any app (Web & Mobile).

 Below are instructions that will help you implement multilingual support using a **single global context file** (`LanguageContext.tsx`) that provides a simple, lightweight translation system without external dependencies like react-i18next.

 ### Architecture